dnaeon/zabbix-ldap-sync/README.md

 * `username` - Zabbix username.
 This user must have permissions to add/remove users and groups.
 Typically, this would be `Zabbix Admin` account.
 * `password` - Password for Zabbix user
 * `auth` - can be `http` (for basic auth) or `webform` (for regular form based login)
+* `alldirusergroup` - Group in Zabbix where to put all Directory users.
+Is used to check users when removing from Zabbix groups when removed from Directory group

 #### [user]
 Allows to override various properties for Zabbix users created by script.
 See [User object](https://www.zabbix.com/documentation/3.2/manual/api/reference/user/object) in Zabbix API documentation for available properties.
 If section/property doesn't exist, defaults are: